eross/pico-sdk-blink/README.md

 # Pico SDK Blink - Wokwi for VSCode

-Blink example using the Pico SDK with Wokwi configuration This is example is from Wokwi examples and modified to add additional features.
+Blink example using the Pico SDK with Wokwi configuration.
+This is example is from Wokwi examples and modified to add additional features.

 ## Building